Amal642/Car-Price-Prediction-Model/README.md

 # Car-Price-Prediction-Model

-My First Machine Learning Model using Random Forest regression
+Car-Price-Prediction Machine Learning Model using Random Forest regression

 To predict the price of car based on